Frequently asked questions

 Available to any first-year UCL student (from all years and academic degrees), applications for the Section Correspondent position open during the beginning of October every year.

-As an inaugural project, we are continually expanding so new roles may pop up throughout the academic year.
+We are continually expanding so new roles may pop up throughout the academic year.
 Follow our Facebook, Instagram and LinkedIn Page to receive the latest updates on role openings and the application process.

 5. I am a student entrepreneur.
 Are there any opportunities to promote my project/company?